-- Your supervisor or manager - The Legal Department (legal@ferroglobe.com)

-Political Contributions
+D. POLITICAL CONTRIBUTIONS

-Group political activity prohibited

-Group companies are prohibited from using Ferroglobe resources (including any Ferroglobe funds, facilities or services) to support any political candidate, campaign or issue advocacy.
+Group political activity prohibited Group companies are prohibited from using Ferroglobe resources (including any Ferroglobe funds, facilities or services) to support any political candidate, campaign or issue advocacy.
 Indeed, such gifts are prohibited by law in certain jurisdictions where we operate.

-Personal political activity

-As individuals, we have a right to participate in the political process.
-Ferroglobe personnel wishing to undertake personal political activities must:

-- do so on their own time, using their own resources - minimise the possibility of their views and actions being misconstrued as those of any Group company - take care that their activities do not conflict with their duties and responsibilities to the Group

-If you plan to seek or accept public office, you should notify your supervisor, manager and HR manager in advance, discuss with them whether such efforts or duties may affect your work, and co-operate with them to minimise any such impact.
+Personal political activity AS INDIVIDUALS, WE HAVE A RIGHT TO PARTICIPATE IN THE POLITICAL PROCESS.
+FERROGLOBE PERSONNEL WISHING TO UNDERTAKE PERSONAL POLITICAL ACTIVITIES MUST: do so on their own time, using their own resources minimise the possibility of their views and actions being misconstrued as those of any Group company take care that their activities do not conflict with their duties and responsibilities to the Group If you plan to seek or accept public office, you should notify your supervisor, manager and HR P&C manager in advance, discuss with them whether such efforts or duties may affect your work, and co-operate with them to minimise any such impact.

-- Your supervisor or manager

-- Your HR manager

-- The Legal Department (legal@ferroglobe.com)

-Charitable Contributions

-We recognise the role of business as a corporate citizen and Group companies are encouraged to support local community and charitable projects.
+E. CHARITABLE CONTRIBUTIONS We recognise the role of business as a corporate citizen and Group companies are encouraged to support local community and charitable projects.
 Group companies may make charitable contributions, provided that they are lawful and not made to secure any improper business or other advantage.
 Group companies should always consider any proposal to make a charitable contribution in the context of the Group's overall policy favouring good corporate citizenship.

-Verifying reputation and status

-Ferroglobe prohibits any charitable donation that could influence, or appear to influence, another party's business decision or government action.
+Verifying reputation and status Ferroglobe prohibits any charitable donation that could influence, or appear to influence, another party's business decision or government action.
 Group companies should not make any charitable contribution without verifying the recipient's reputation and status.
+BEFORE MAKING ANY CONTRIBUTION, GROUP COMPANIES MUST: satisfy themselves that the recipient is acting in good faith and with charitable objectives, such that the contribution will not be used for any improper or commercial purposes obtain express written authorisation, in advance, by the Chief Executive Officer of Ferroglobe PLC